Diksha-Bnasal/volatility-forecasting-hedgefund/README.md

-**Resume Summary:** Developed a risk-adjusted trading strategy using volatility forecasting (GARCH models) and momentum factors, implementing a reproducible pipeline with Python and R.
+# 📊 Smart Volatility Forecasting & Momentum Strategy

-**Volatility forecasting and risk-adjusted strategy modeling using GARCH and momentum factors**
+A quantitative research project demonstrating volatility forecasting with GARCH models and risk-adjusted trading strategies using momentum factors.

 ---

+## Motivation
+This project explores the practical application of volatility forecasting and momentum strategies in financial markets.
+It demonstrates a modular, reproducible workflow for risk-adjusted trading and provides insights into market dynamics.
+The goal is to showcase **real-world quantitative research methods** used in hedge funds.

+---

 ## Project Overview
 This project demonstrates a **quantitative research pipeline** for building a **risk-adjusted trading strategy** using **volatility forecasting (GARCH models)** and **momentum factors**.
-It is designed to mirror real-world hedge fund research, with a focus on:
+Key components include:

 - **Data Collection & Cleaning:** Historical daily stock prices for liquid US equities.
 - **Volatility Modeling:** GARCH-family models (GARCH, EGARCH, TGARCH) to forecast future volatility.